faridiqbal/k6-apdex/README.md

-# k6-apdex
+# APDEX Score on K6
-Script to get APDEX Score on K6
+This repo share sample script to calculate APDEX Score for your site using K6.

-# Sample
+# Sample Script
-Sample script can be found in [stages.js][https://github.com/faridiqbal/k6-apdex/blob/main/stages.js].
+Sample script can be found in https://github.com/faridiqbal/k6-apdex/blob/main/stages.js.

 # Executed
 Script can be executed using following command